pola-rs/polars-book/user_guide/src/howcani/io/postgres.md

 $ pip install psycopg2-binary
 ```

 For writing to a postgres database with `psycopg2`, we utilize `execute_batch`.
-This will limit the needed round trips
+This will limit round trips needed
 to the server.

 We first make sure that all our dtypes are in a format that `psycopg2` recognizes, and then we use `DataFrame.rows` to